Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ~~~
 {: #nak-control-packet title="NAK control packet"}

+Packet Type: 1 bit, value = 1
+: The packet type value of a NAK control packet is "1".

-Control Type:
+Control Type: 15 bits, value = NAK{0x0003}
-: The type value of a NAK control packet is "3".
+: The control type value of a NAK control packet is "3".

+Reserved: 16 bits, value = 0
+: This is a fixed-width field reserved for future use.

-Type-specific Information:
+Type-specific Information: 32 bits
 : This field is reserved for future definition.

+Timestamp: 32 bits
+: See section {{packet-structure}}.

+Destination Socket ID: 32 bits
+: See section {{packet-structure}}.

 Control Information Field (CIF):
 : A single value or a range of lost packets sequence numbers.
 See packet sequence number